Johnny Sheffield: Bomba and Bantu

 After he outgrew the role of Boy, the teenaged Sheffield went on to star in his own jungle movie series for Allied Artists.
 The first entry in this series, Bomba, the Jungle Boy was released in 1949 with co-star Peggy Ann Garner.
 In all, he appeared as Bomba 12 times, more than any other character he portrayed.
 Sheffield retired from films at age 24 after starring in his twelfth Bomba film in 1955 ("Lord of the Jungle").

-He then made a pilot for a television series, Bantu the Zebra Boy, which was created, produced, and directed by his father, Reginald Sheffield.
+He then made a pilot for a television series, Bantu, the Zebra Boy, which was created, produced, and directed by his father, Reginald Sheffield.
 Although the production values were high compared to other TV jungle shows of the day, a sponsor was not found and the show was not taken up as a weekly series.
 In his later years, Sheffield sold bootlegged copies of the pilot to collectors on videotape.

 Post-Hollywood careers

 Sheffield decided to leave the industry and enrolled in college to further his education.
 He lived and worked for a time in Arizona.
 He married Patricia Sheffield in 1959 in Yuma, Arizona.
 The couple had three children: Patrick, Stewart, and Regina.

 After leaving show business, Sheffield completed a business degree at UCLA.
-Turning his attention to other fields, he involved himself variously in farming, real estate and construction.
+Turning his attention to other fields, he involved himself variously in farming, real estate, and construction.
 For a time, he was a representative for the Santa Monica Seafood Company importing lobsters from Baja California in Mexico.

-In his later years Johnny Sheffield lived in Southern California where he wrote articles about his Hollywood years and sold copies of the TV pilot Bantu, the Zebra Boy on video.
+In his later years Johnny Sheffield lived in Southern California, where he wrote articles about his Hollywood years and sold copies of the TV pilot Bantu, the Zebra Boy on video.

 Death

 Sheffield's wife, Patty, said that he fell from a ladder while pruning a palm tree.
 Though his injuries seemed minor, he died of a heart attack four hours later on October 15, 2010, in Chula Vista, California, aged 79.
+He was remembered by the New York Times as "the character Boy in the Tarzan movies of the 1930s and ’40s."